gmck/NavigationGraph8Net7/README.md

 NavigationGraph8Net7 is a replacement for NavigationGraph7Net7.

 Since developing NavigationGraph7Net7 I found that I was using a Developer Options setting that badly affected the behavior of the app when exiting the app.
-For a long time, I’ve had the developer option Don’t Keep Activities in the On position on the devices I deploy to.
+For a long time, I’ve had the Developer Options Don’t Keep Activities in the On position on the devices I deploy to.
 This has the effect of affecting the code that is executed in the Application class, NavigationGraph7ApplicationNet7.cs.
 In the table below you can see from the LogCat logs that the code in OnActivityDestroyed is not executed if the Don’t keep activities is set to OFF, so consequently NavigationGraph7Net7 was not calling activity.Finish() and therefore my dummy function StopService was never called.
 As it is a dummy function, no real harm is done with this app, but when you use that code in a real app that contains a bound service then obviously that service is not going to be stopped.

 Thankfully I was only getting around to using this code in my main application, so this bug has never made it to a production app, but of course, it may have confused anyone who happened to download and study NavigationGraph7Net7 if they had stepped through the code in the debugger.